Style Guide Rule Mapping

 | River width is per-statement | Each statement derives its own river width from its longest aligned keyword rather than using a fixed column | Produces tighter output for simple queries while accommodating wide keywords like RETURNING in DML |

-| Keyword uppercasing scope | holywell uppercases all recognized SQL keywords, including function-like keywords (COALESCE, NULLIF, EXTRACT, etc.) | Consistent treatment of all reserved words |
+| Keyword uppercasing scope | holywell uppercases all recognized SQL keywords, including function-like keywords (COALESCE, NULLIF, EXTRACT, CAST, COUNT, etc.) and aggregate functions (SUM, AVG, MAX, MIN) | Consistent treatment of all reserved words |